The Pingxi Crags

 A squeeze between some boulders.

 Just below a saddle a crazy little side track appeared on our right.
-It was little more than worn footholds carved into the rock of the mountainside, guarded on each side by metal posts and rope.
-The smooth, wet rock wasn’t inviting, and I wasn’t sure where it went, so I left it behind and continued the short distance up to the saddle.
+It was little more than worn footholds carved into the rock of the mountainside, fenced on each side by metal posts and rope.
+The smooth, wet rock wasn’t inviting, and I wasn’t sure where it went, so I ignored it and continued the short distance up to the saddle.

 The saddle was nicely set up with a couple of bench seats placed amongst the trees.
 They were too wet to sit on today, so we ate our snacks standing up.
-There were tracks all over the place: the one we’d come up, another leading down the other side, the very rough one we’d just passed, and a marginally less rough one labelled as “Xiaozi Mountain” (孝子山3) — this was what I had been looking for.
+There was another fork in the track here.
+The main track continued down the far side of the saddle, and a rough track labelled “Xiaozi Mountain” (孝子山3) branched right — this was what I had been looking for.
 A big yellow sign filled with Chinese writing was placed where it started.
-I guessed it was a warning, but didn’t try to translate it until later4.
+I guessed it was a warning, but didn’t translate it until later4.

 Our climb to Xiaozi begins…

 The wet rock gave us pause, but having come this far it was worth an attempt.
-The steps and footholds cut into the rock proved to give good grip, and the posts and rope gave sufficient support that we both felt confident.
+The steps and footholds cut into the rock gave good grip, and the posts and rope gave us confidence.
 Some careful scrambling brought us the base of the peak.
 I hadn’t realized how close we were!
-It wasn’t at all what I’d been expecting — a spire of rock rose almost sheer above us, and from it dangled a knotted rope.
-I wouldn’t climb that when it was dry let alone in the wet.
+It wasn’t at all what I’d been expecting — a spire of rock rose sheer above us, and from it dangled a knotted rope.
+I wouldn’t climb it when it was dry, let alone in the wet.

 The ropes hanging down from the peak did not tempt me.